-The Knowledge Arcade is a mobile learning app that makes behaviour change and learner engagement easy!
-On top of this, it’s the perfect vehicle in which to knowledge share!
+The Knowledge Arcade is a mobile learning app that makes behaviour change and employee engagement easy!
+On top of this, it’s the perfect vehicle through which to drive your knowledge management initiative!

 The Knowledge Arcade app was built for mobile use.
 For this reason, it’s ideal for sharing knowledge while on the go.
 No longer are we shackled by the perils of time.
 The TKA gives you offline access and lets you share microunits to fill knowledge gaps at the drop of a hat.